bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 - bes action status not relevant
 - bes action status not reported

-Click [here](/relevance/reference/bes-action-status.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-action-status.html) to access the page describing these inspectors.

 ---